 Add the Duo Access Gateway as a new single sign-on provider for Sumo Logic.

-Log on to Sumo Logic as an administrative user and mouse over Manage.
-Select Security from the dropdown.
+Log on to Sumo Logic as an administrative user and click on Administration on the left-hand side menu.
+Click Security.

-Click the SAML button located in the upper right-hand corner of the screen.
+Click the SAML button located in the upper center of the screen.
+Click Add Configuration.

-When the "Configure SAML 2.0" screen appears type Duo_Access_Gateway into the Configuration Name screen.
+When the "Add Configuration" screen appears type Duo_Access_Gateway into the Configuration Name screen.

 Copy the Entity ID URL from the Duo Access Gateway admin console metadata display and paste it into the Sumo Logic Issuer field.